 Q: How many employees can be terminated at the same time?

 Thai law sets no legal restrictions on the number of employees that an employer may terminate at the same time.
-However, if the dismissal is without real or reasonable cause, the employee may take the matter to the Labor Court for unfair dismissal.
-The employer must ensure that appropriate measures are taken and that the employees are individually terminated.
+However, if the dismissal is without honest or reasonable cause, the employee may take the matter to the Labor Court for unfair dismissal.
+Therefore, the employer must ensure that appropriate measures are taken and that the employees are individually terminated.

 Q: What happens to a foreign employee's work permit and business visa (non-immigrant B visa) after termination?

 Once an employee is terminated, the employer must cancel the work permit within 15 days.
 The visa is immediately considered cancelled at the time of dismissal.
-It is therefore advisable for the employee to apply for a 30-day tourist visa on the day of dismissal to avoid overstay fees.
+Therefore, the employee should apply for a 30-day tourist visa on the day of dismissal to avoid overstay fees.

 Q: What happens if the employer does not renew an employee's visa or work permit?